Nichols algebras over groups with finite root system of rank two II: Introduction

 In \cite{MR2732989}, H.-J.~Schneider and the first author introduced a method to study the Weyl groupoid of a Nichols algebra over a Hopf algebra with invertible antipode.
 The main achievement of the paper was a description of $(\ad V)^n(W)$ for two Yetter-Drinfeld modules $V,W$ in terms of the braiding.
 Also, a family $(\Gamma_n)_{n\ge 2}$ of groups was introduced as candidates admitting finite-dimensional Nichols algebras, and the finite-dimensional Nichols algebras over $\Gamma_2$ with finite root system of rank two were determined.

-Roughly speaking, in this paper we prove that any non-abelian group $G$ having a finite-dimensional Nichols algebra with an irreducible finite root system of rank two has to be a quotient of $\Gamma_2$, $\Gamma_3$, $\Gamma_4$ or another group $T$.
+Roughly speaking, in this paper we prove that any non-abelian group $G$ having a finite-dimensional Nichols algebra with an irreducible finite root system of rank two has to be an epimorphic image of $\Gamma_2$, $\Gamma_3$, $\Gamma_4$ or another group $T$.
 As a corollary, we obtain that the dimension of the subspace of primitive elements of such a Nichols algebra has dimension at most $12$.
 For the precise statement we refer to Theorem~\ref{thm:main} and to Corollary~\ref{cor:main}.
 These claims are expected to become very useful in different ways.
 For example, the study of Nichols algebras of tuples of irreducible Yetter-Drinfeld modules requires usually a good understanding of the rank two case.
 Further, our results combined with the methods in \cite{MR2786171,MR2745542} can be used to obtain strong restrictions on the support of an irreducible Yetter-Drinfeld module with finite-dimensional Nichols algebra over a group.

 In order to obtain more precise claims on Nichols algebras over $G$, one has to perform detailed calculations about $(\ad V)^m(W)$ and $(\ad W)^m(V)$, $m\ge 1$, as in \cite[\S 4]{MR2732989}.
-These calculations lead then to several new examples of finite-dimensional Nichols algebras.
+These calculations lead then to the classification of finite-dimensional Nichols algebras with finite root system of rank two, see \cite{examples, rank2}.

 Our method is based on the Weyl groupoid.
 Let $V,W$ be absolutely simple Yetter-Drinfeld modules over $G$ such that the pair $(V,W)$ admits all reflections and the Weyl groupoid $\mathcal{W}(V,W)$ is finite.
 By \cite[Thm.~3.12, Prop.~3.23]{MR2766176}, this is the case if the Nichols algebra of $V\oplus W$ is finite-dimensional.
 We prove that there exists an object of $\mathcal{W}(V,W)$ which has a Cartan matrix of finite type.
 Thus we have to analyze the consequences of $(\ad V)^2(W)=0$, $(\ad W)^4(V)=0$.
 We obtain restrictions regarding decomposability, size and further information on $\supp V$ and $\supp W$.
 In particular, Theorem~\ref{thm:quandles_and_groups} tells that for a pair $(V,W)$ of Yetter-Drinfeld modules over $G$ such that $(\ad V)(W)\not=0$, $(\ad V)^2(W)=0$ and $(\ad W)^4(V)=0$ it is necessary that $\supp V\cup \supp W$ is isomorphic to one of five quandles, all of size at most six.
 Our results are based on Proposition~\ref{pro:degrees} claiming the non-vanishing of $(\ad V)^{m+1}(W)$ under some assumptions on the structure of $\supp V$ and $\supp W$.
 It is an interesting fact that for this proposition and for many of its consequences we do not need to assume that $V$ and $W$ have finite support or that their supports are conjugacy classes.
 Therefore Proposition~\ref{pro:degrees} and its consequences can also be used to deal with Nichols algebras of arbitrary tuples of irreducible Yetter-Drinfeld modules over groups.